‘Days Of Our Lives’ Recap For Tuesday, August 28: Marlena’s Life Is On The Line!

 — Days of our Lives (@nbcdays) August 28, 2018

 In the room, Marlena flatlined, so Kayla (Mary Beth Evans) and Valerie started CPR.
 While John begged her to fight, they used a defibrillator on her and epinephrine in an attempt to restart Marlena’s heart.
 Rafe let Sami go, and people started in on her.
 Then, Steve (Stephen Nichols) arrived and updated everybody on Marlena’s condition.
-Her heart started again, and the bullet lodged near it.
+Her heart started again, and the bullet is lodged near it.
 Sami and Belle had words, and Sami attempted to apologize, but Belle wouldn’t hear it.

 Will arrived and hugged his mother while he continued to flashback to his life memories.
 Sami told her son what happened and begged him to believe her, and he agreed that he believed her.
 Then Will begged Marlena to come back and pull through.
 Briefly, Marlena woke up, and she faded in and out while her family talked to her.

 When it was Sami’s turn, she begged her mom to believe her, and John held Sami as she cried.
 Eventually, Rafe had to take Sami to SPD to book her.
-When they willed his wife to surgery, John sobbed as he clutched her bloody wedding gown.
+When they wheeled his wife to surgery, John sobbed as he clutched her bloody wedding gown.

 At SPD, Brady lied to Paul and said he hadn’t heard from Kristen.
 Brady used going to the hospital to check on Marlena as an excuse to leave, and he went to Salem Inn to see Kristen.